aaronmallen/activeinteractor/README.md

 #### Context Attributes

-Each context instance have basic attribute assignment methods which can be invoked directly from the interactor.
+Each context instance has basic attribute assignment methods.
-You never need to directly interface with an interactor's context class.
 Assigning attributes to a context is a simple way to explicitly defined what properties a context should have after an interactor has done it's work.

 You can see what attributes are defined on a given context with the `#attributes` method: